-The Mercatus PhD Fellowship is a three-year, competitive, full-time fellowship program for students pursuing a doctoral degree in economics at George Mason University.
+The Mercatus PhD Fellowship is a competitive, full-time fellowship program for students pursuing a doctoral degree in economics at George Mason University.
 Our PhD Fellows take courses in market process economics, public choice, and institutional analysis and work on projects that use these lenses to understand global prosperity and social change.
 Successful PhD Fellows have secured tenure-track positions at colleges and universities throughout the United States and in Europe.

 Acceptance into the fellowship program is dependent on acceptance into the PhD program in economics at George Mason University.
 Please complete the standard application for fall admission to the PhD program in Economics at George Mason University, and indicate on the application that you would like to be considered for funding.